 Last year fewer legislators received "A" grades than in previous years, and 50 legislators received an "F" grade.
 While this downward trend is alarming, there were encouraging bright spots as several important environmental justice bills were passed.
 However, those successes did not outweigh the negative impact of legislators helping pass bills that undercut the California Environmental Quality Act, and voting against bills that would create transformative solutions to our climate and economic crises.

-Deep, systemically racist health and economic injustices existed long before the pandemic.
+Deep, systemically racist health and economic injustices continue to plague California's communities.
 Pollution disproportionately endangers the health and life expectancy of communities of color that already suffer from higher rates of pre-existing medical conditions.

-Unless equitable policies are enacted to correct historic environmental racism, exacerbated by the ongoing pandemic and climate crisis, inequities and health disparities will only get worse for California's Black, Indigenous, and people-of-color communities.
+Unless equitable, environmentally just policies are enacted to correct historic environmental racism-exacerbated by the ongoing climate crisis-inequities and health disparities will only get worse for California's Black, Indigenous, and people-of-color communities.

-As our state faces extended drought, climate-amplified wildfires, and the ongoing pollution crisis, we need California lawmakers to address long-standing environmental racism with bold, equitable policies for low-income and working-class families across the state who are living on the frontlines of poverty and pollution.
+As our state faces extended drought, climate-amplified wildfire, and an ongoing pollution and health crisis, California lawmakers must address long-standing environmental racism with bold, equitable policies for low-income and working-class families across the state who are living on the frontlines of poverty and pollution.

-We must voice our disappointment in poor environmental justice voting records and push our representatives to recommit to the communities they represent and the disproportionate suffering they have faced.
-Contact your legislator now and let them know that equitable legislation to improve our health and quality of life matters to you.
-Urge them to prioritize and support environmental justice bills and remind them that their failure to do so will not go unnoticed.
+Read CEJA's 2022 Scorecard and voice your disappointment about poor environmental justice voting records and help drive our representatives to recommit to the communities they represent and the reverse the disproportionate suffering faced by their residents.
+Contact your legislator now and let them know that taking actions to improve our health and quality of life matters to you.
+Urge them to prioritize and support environmental justice and remind them that their failure to do so will not go unnoticed.